Key points to remember

 - avoiding sharing food and drinks

-- keeping your child away from friends and other children until vomiting and diarrhoea have stopped; children with diarrhoea must stay away from daycare, kindergarten and school until the diarrhoea has stopped
+- keeping your child away from friends and other children until vomiting and diarrhoea have stopped; children with diarrhoea must stay away from daycare, kindergarten and school until there has been no diarrhoea for 48 hours

 © Paediatric Society of New Zealand and Starship Foundation 2005 – 2016